Skip to content

 Use sb get terminals to list all active terminals.
 You can attach by name or ID: sb attach <name> or sb attach <id>.

-What happens if the supervisor crashes?
+What happens if the client crashes?

 Profiles